Body Shape Styling

 Can you change a boxy body shape?

-While you can't change your bone structure, you can create the illusion of curves through strategic clothing choices and fitness.
-Exercise that builds glutes (squats, lunges) and shoulders can add curves.
-Clothes with waist definition, ruffles, and strategic patterns can also create shape.
+You cannot change your bone structure, but you can create the illusion of curves through strategic styling and exercise.
+Targeted workouts that build glutes and shoulders can add curves.
+Clothing with waist definition, peplum details, and strategic patterns creates shape visually.

 What should boxy body shapes avoid wearing?